Now leaving ThriventFunds.com

 She saw a similar growth horizon for Apple.
 “We’re at the half decade point and hoping it can be a full decade of growth of revenues above the market.”

 Brunner not only takes into consideration the current operations of a company, but also its future expansion potential.
-“How could the company launch initiatives that would help them pursue a larger marketplace?”
+“How could the company launch initiatives that would help it pursue a larger marketplace?”

 While her sell strategy is a work in progress, it often boils down to determining which stocks would be the best to unload when she finds promising new names to add to the fund.
 One factor that comes into play is risk metrics.
 “As we add new names to the fund, the risk metrics may change.
 If we’re in a position where we have names that we consider risk diversifiers and we want to add more risk to the fund, we may sell some other names.”